The Last and Best of the Peter Pans

 "The Last and Best of the Peter Pans" is an unpublished short story by J. D. Salinger.

 Plot

 The story centers on a conversation between Vincent Caulfield and his mother.
 His mother, an actress named Mary Moriarty, has hidden his draft survey.
 He finds it in the utensil drawer, and becomes angry at her for hiding it.
-As the conversation goes on, it is apparent his mother is just looking after his best interest.
+As the conversation goes on, it is apparent his mother is just looking after his best interests.
 Her other son, Kenneth, was killed in the war and she wants to prevent this from happening again.
 Another sibling, a teenage boy named Holden, is mentioned.
 Vincent references his baseball mitt that is covered in poetry, similar to that of Allie in The Catcher in the Rye.
 At the close of the story, Vincent understands his mother's concern, but feels sorry for her solicitous behavior, and expresses depression over the fact she worries so much, particularly over kids who are about to fall off a cliff.

-History
+Theme

+Biographer Kenneth Slawenski provides the key thematic element in “The Last and Best of the Peter Pans”:

+Slawenski adds that in subsequent stories that feature Vincent Caulfield, Salinger casts him “as a symbol of emotional reticence, entrapped by his pain.”

+The title is a reference to the children's story Peter Pan by the author J. M. Barrie published in 1904.

+Peter Pan, a boy who is eternally youthful, leads a group of “lost boys” stranded on an enchanted isle to a number of exciting adventures.